Probing For Non-Gravitational Long-Range Dark Matter Interactions

 To reduce effects of temperature variations, the vacuum chamber was surrounded by a co-rotating sheet metal shield, a concentric lab-fixed shield made of aluminum and insulating foam, and an enclosure made of construction insulation.
 The torsion fiber was also surrounded by a thermally-isolated thick-walled copper tube.
 Finally, the experiment was located in an underground laboratory which was temperature controlled to $\pm 25~\text{mK}$ daily variation with a non-cycling air conditioner.

-\textit{Analysis} - The experiment recorded data from July 7, 2024 to July 7, 2025.
-We rotated the pendulum $180^\circ$ with respect to the vacuum chamber on July 31, 2024, February 15, 2025, and May 1, 2025 to reduce systematic effects that may be associated with the pendulum orientation relative to the vacuum chamber (such as tilt and electrostatics).
+\textit{Analysis} - The experiment recorded data from July 7, 2024 to December 25, 2025.
+We rotated the pendulum $180^\circ$ with respect to the vacuum chamber on July 29, 2024, February 15, 2025, May 1, 2025, and September 29, 2025 to reduce systematic effects that may be associated with the pendulum orientation relative to the vacuum chamber (such as tilt and electrostatics).
 Rotating the pendulum changes the sign of the science signal while maintaining most systematics; these pendulum reorientations were accounted for in the analysis.

 The duty cycle of the apparatus was severely restricted due to nearby construction activity and an unexpected hardware failure.
-Although the data spans 366 days, only 186 days (51\%) were free of external disturbances and included in the data set.
+Although the data spans 537 days, only 244 days (45\%) were free of external disturbances and included in the data set.
 The measured torsion balance angle was calibrated with a programmed turntable speed change (see Supplementary Material).
 The angle was converted to differential acceleration by inverting the harmonic oscillator response of the pendulum with a time-domain filter and scaling by the relevant fixed parameters.
 An additional low-pass filter (1~mHz third-order Butterworth) was applied to minimize the effect of high frequency noise.
 We corrected for the response of this filter at the turntable frequency (0.4\% attenuation, $\sim54^\circ$ phase).
 The differential acceleration time series was split into two turntable-rotation long sets.
 Each set was fit to a linear combination of sinusoidal functions with frequencies of harmonics of the turntable angle ($\omega_{TT}$, $2\omega_{TT}$, $3\omega_{TT}$, etc.) and harmonics of the torsional resonance ($\omega_0$, $2\omega_0$, $3\omega_0$, etc.).
 The full fit function is shown in the Supplementary Material.